Life Enrichment Specialist Sierra Springs

 - Direct the program of activities as printed and posted, and assign program leadership to qualified individuals.

-- Supervise and protect residents within activity program.
+- Supervise and protect residents within the activity program.

 - Participates in and supports quality assurance/continuous quality improvement programs and processes.